+Risk

+- Shared Resources - Staffing & Spread of Coronavirus to Staff, Pupils and Families, Visitors and Contractors - Contact Between Individuals Not Minimised and Social Distancing Measures Not Followed - Social Distancing Measures Not Followed During Travel to and from School - Inadequate Cleaning/Sanitising

+Prevention

+6. Minimise contact between individuals and maintain social distancing wherever possible.

-Risk Shared Resources Staffing & Spread of Coronavirus to Staff, Pupils and Families, Visitors and Contractors Contact Between Individuals Not Minimised and Social Distancing Measures Not Followed Social Distancing Measures Not Followed During Travel to and from School Inadequate Cleaning/Sanitising Prevention The purpose of 'bubbles' is to minimise contacts and mixing between people, reducing the transmission of 6.
-Minimise coronavirus.
-Sparsholt Primary School will do everything we can to maintain this whilst still delivering a broad and contact between balanced curriculum.
-Within bubbles, children and adults must also take measures to distance themselves where individuals and at all possible. maintain social distancing Grouping the Children wherever There has been recognition from the DfE that younger children cannot easily distance themselves from staff or possible. from each other.
+• The purpose of 'bubbles' is to minimise contacts and mixing between people, reducing the transmission of coronavirus.
+Sparsholt Primary School will do everything we can to maintain this whilst still delivering a broad and balanced curriculum.
+Within bubbles, children and adults must also take measures to distance themselves where at all possible.

+Grouping the Children

+• There has been recognition from the DfE that younger children cannot easily distance themselves from staff or from each other.
 Bubbles provide an additional protective measure and they make it quicker and easier to identify those who need to self-isolate as a result of a positive test result.

-The DfE guidance reads as follows: The overarching principle to apply is reducing the number of contacts between children and staff.
+The DfE guidance reads as follows:

+The overarching principle to apply is reducing the number of contacts between children and staff.
 This can be achieved through keeping groups separate (in 'bubbles') and through maintaining the distance between individuals.
+These are not alternative options and both measures will help, but the balance between them will change depending on:

+- pupil's ability to distance

+- the layout of the school

+- the feasibility of keeping distinct groups separate while offering a broad curriculum.

+Younger pupils and those with complex needs will not be able to maintain social distancing and it is acceptable for them not to distance within their group.

-These are not alternative options and both measures will help, but the balance between them will change depending on: children's ability to distance the lay out of the school • the feasibility of keeping distinct groups separate while offering a broad curriculum (especially at secondary) It is likely that for your an children the anotheric will be an consumtion around for older children, it will be an It is likely that for younger children the emphasis will be on separating groups and for older children, it will be on distancing.
-For children old enough, they should also be supported to maintain distance and not touch staff where possible. • In order for school to offer the full range of curriculum subjects, including the early year foundation stage curriculum, our bubbles will be whole class bubbles: • Within the government guidance, it recognises that younger children will not be able to maintain social distancing, and it is acceptable for them not to distance within their group.
+- In order for school to offer the full range of curriculum subjects, including the early year foundation stage curriculum, our bubbles will be whole class bubbles: - Within the government guidance, it recognises that younger children will not be able to maintain social distancing, and it is acceptable for them not to distance within their group.
 The guidance also advises that siblings may be in different groups and encourages schools to use measures as best they can as it will still reduce the network of possible direct transmission.